Avoiding the Merit Trap

 Senior leaders in business, government, education and community are calling on all employers to confront the way they use the concept of ‘merit’ when making decisions about appointment or promotion.

-The report In the eye of the beholder: Avoiding the merit trap, released by Chief Executive Women and Champions of Change Coalition, shows that although ‘appointing on merit’ sounds fair, it is often used to mask a variety of biases that prevent the progress of women.
+The report In the eye of the beholder: Avoiding the merit trap, originally released in 2016 in partnership with Chief Executive Women and Champions of Change Coalition, shows that although ‘appointing on merit’ sounds fair, it is often used to mask a variety of biases that prevent the progress of women.
 The report argues Australian organisations must face up to the merit trap if they are to benefit from gender diversity.

 “We take it for granted that merit is objective.
 But in fact, it’s been shown to be highly subjective, particularly when trying to assess someone’s potential for a role.
 And wherever there’s subjectivity, we’re at risk of bias,”